 IF DON’T KNOW: Which way do you lean?

-METHODOLOGY: 400 live telephone interviews were conducted of likely State of Oregon voters October 13-16, 2014.
+SURVEYS: 400 live telephone interviews were conducted of likely State of Oregon voters on October 13-16 and again on October 27-30 2014.
 Both landlines and cell phones were included.
 Likelihood was determined by a model overlaid on the voter file.
 The margin of error at the sample median is plus or minus five percent.